fthenri/pinha_project/README.md

-# Online Collaborative Board
+# Pinha - Collaborative Board Painting

-Welcome to the **Online Collaborative Board**, a Django-based web application where users can login and collaboratively change the color of small squares on a grid, creating artwork together in real-time!
+Welcome to the **Pinha**, a Django-based web application where users can login and collaboratively change the color of small squares on a grid, creating artwork together in real-time!

 ## Features